Automation Toolkit Actions Reference

 Notes:

 • The arguments passed to the macro are all strings.
-They must be translated into the correct data type inside the macro.
+They must be translated into the correct data type inside the macro code.

 Excel Page Header Footer Change